Privacy policy

 • Contract (Art.
 6(1)(b)): your account, settings, driving log, GPS data, and payment metadata.

 • Legitimate interest (Art.
-6(1)(f)): Sentry crash reports, security audit logs.
+6(1)(f)): Sentry crash reports, security audit logs, non-personalized contextual advertising on the free tier.

 • Legal obligation (Art.
 6(1)(c)): tax-related subscription records, response to lawful information requests.